The Seven Storey Mountain: Social reaction

 The Seven Storey Mountain is said to have resonated within a society longing for renewed personal meaning and direction in the aftermath of a long and bloody war (World War II), at a time when global annihilation was increasingly imaginable due to the development of atomic bombs and even more powerful thermonuclear weapons.
 The book has served as a powerful recruitment tool for the priestly life in general, and for the monastic orders in particular.
 In the 1950s, Gethsemani Abbey and the other Trappist monasteries experienced a surge in young men presenting themselves for the cenobitic life.
-It is a well-known bit of Catholic lore that, after the book's publication, many priests entered monasteries or seminaries with a copy in their suitcase.

 One printing bears this accolade on the cover, from Graham Greene: "It is a rare pleasure to read an autobiography with a pattern and meaning valid for us all.
 The Seven Storey Mountain is a book one reads with a pencil so as to make it one's own."
 Evelyn Waugh also greatly (although not uncritically) admired the book and its author.
 He admired the book so much, he edited the autobiography for a British audience and published it as Elected Silence.

 The Seven Storey Mountain has been credited as being the first major Catholic book to achieve widespread popularity in America, breaking the liberal Protestant monopoly on middlebrow spirituality.